nodejs/node/COLLABORATOR_GUIDE.md

 changes (`semver-major`).
 The TSC may make exceptions, deciding that one of these deprecations is not a breaking change.

-All Documentation-Only and Runtime deprecations will be assigned a unique identifier that can be used to persistently refer to the deprecation in documentation, emitted process warnings, or errors thrown.
-Documentation for these identifiers will be included in the Node.js API documentation and will be immutable once assigned.
-Even if End-of-Life code is removed from Node.js, the documentation for the assigned deprecation identifier must remain in the Node.js API documentation.
+All deprecations receive a unique and immutable identifier.
+Documentation, warnings, and errors use the identifier when referring to the deprecation.
+The documentation for the assigned deprecation identifier must always remain in the API documentation.
+This is true even if the deprecation is no longer in use (for example, due to removal of an End-of-Life deprecated API).

 <a id="deprecation-cycle"></a>
 A _Deprecation cycle_ is a major release during which an API has been in one of